-Over the past year, we’ve been looking into the decarbonisation of the UK, from the alternatives available to what it means for the general public and manufacturers alike.
+Over the past year, we’ve been looking into the decarbonisation of the UK, from eco alternatives available to what it means for the public and manufacturers.
 Now, we’re looking at what gas engineers themselves think about the switch.

 Depending on their speciality and how long they’ve been in the gas industry, opinions and plans vary widely.
 Some engineers aren’t planning on doing anything differently, while others are looking to future-proof their careers.

 There are plenty of options available for engineers, and it comes down to personal choice based on individual situations.
 So, how have engineers responded to the decarbonisation plans for the UK?

 The first question on everyone’s mind is, is gas going anywhere any time soon?